14 Critical eCommerce KPIs to Track in 2023

 Another crucial component of properly tracking eCommerce KPIs is eCommerce benchmarking.
 Understanding how your metrics line up with the industry standards will ensure you stay competitive.
 There are various sources available for brands to learn about the eCommerce KPI benchmarks for their particular industry.
 For example, at ChannelSight, we provide our clients industry benchmarks through extensive brand performance data.
 This enables clients to see precisely how they stack up against competitors.

 Covering conversion through to retention, some of these KPIs are sure to help your business.
 But there are countless other KPIs for eCommerce out there.
-We dig deeper into the essential 12 KPIs that you should be measuring for your eCommerce strategy in our downloadable ebook here.
+We dig deeper into the vital KPIs that you should be measuring for your eCommerce strategy in our downloadable ebook.

 For more information on how to analyse each of the metrics discussed or learn more about eCommerce benchmarks, talk to a member of our team today.